The Partnership Program is a stigma busting initiative built around our one-hour, anti-stigma, public awareness presentations.

 The Partnership Program was recently interviewed by Shaw TV in Saskatoon.
 Click here to view the interview and find out more about the program.
 A special thanks to The Granary Restaurant on 8th Street for providing a filming location.

-Click here to preview our mental health information brochure that each audience member receives
+Click here to preview our mental health information brochure that each audience member receives as well as our youth audience brochure.

 Here is what some of our audiences had to say: